 - 3 Best Practices For Generating Reliable QR Codes

-How To Use Custom QR Codes For Personal Things
+How To Use QR Codes For Your Own Personal Things

-Now, my main intention of this post is to share some very simple ways to use QR codes in your everyday life.
+Now, my main intention of this post is to share some very simple tips for using QR codes in your everyday life.

-Each of the links shows you how to create your own QR code for a very specific purpose.
+Each of the links below shows you how to create your own custom QR code for a very specific purpose.

-TIP: While some of the following links describe fun QR-coded stuff that you can buy… if you have your own blog or website (your own little space online), then you don’t necessarily have to buy anything to make the following ideas work for you.
-Just (1) follow these 4 steps to create a QR code using one of the 10 best free online QR code generators.
-Then, instead of using someone else’s “professional” space online to store and update the information associated with your QR codes, (2) store that information at your own personal online space!
+TIP: While some of the following links describe fun QR-coded stuff that you can buy — if you have your own blog or website (your own little space online), then you don’t necessarily have to buy anything to make the following ideas work for you.
+Just (1) follow these 4 steps to create custom QR codes using one of the best free online QR code generators.
+Then, instead of using someone else’s “professional” space online to store and update the information associated with your custom QR codes, (2) store that information at your own personal online space!
 That said, some companies may actually provide cooler tags, cards, or products than you could create yourself — so at least you’ve got options.

 Pet ID Tags